7digital/7digital-Android-SDK/README.md

 			compile project(':sdk')
 		}

-5. Alternatively, a compiled .aar is available in the Releases tab.
+5. Alternatively, a compiled .aar or .jar is available in the Releases tab.

 Note: The 7digital Android SDK depends on Volley.
 Volley will also need to be added as a dependency (a module) in your app.